How to Connect to Your Home Network via WireGuard VPN Server in OPNsense

 At this point, the WireGuard VPN should be configured to allow external connections from client devices such as your phone.
 However, if you do not create any firewall rules, the client will not be able to access anything on your network.
 It is just like any other interface on your network – no firewall rules means “deny all”.

-The bare minimum rules to provide network isolation is similar to other interfaces: allow access to the interface address for DNS and block access to all private networks.
-Then you can add rules before the “block access to all private networks” to allow access to specific devices/services on your network.
 Go to the “Firewall > [WG]” page to add the following rules.
 Note that you will need to create an alias for “PrivateNetworks” as described below.

-This rule allows DNS access to the WireGuard interface, which is 10.0.0.1 in my example, but you can use the “WG address” alias if you created a WireGuard interface (it is one of the advantages of creating an interface – automatic aliases for the interface/network).
-This rule is necessary because the next rule would end up blocking access since it blocks all private IP addresses.
-It is easier to block all private IP addresses and then allow specific access in order to provide network isolation across multiple networks.
+This rule allows DNS access to the WireGuard interface, which is 10.10.10.1 in my example, but you can use the built-in WG address alias if you created a WireGuard interface (it is another advantage of creating an interface for WireGuard).
+The first rule is necessary because the second rule would end up blocking access to the WireGuard interface since that rule blocks all private IP addresses to isolate the networks.

 Option Value